Raúl Fernández (footballer, born 1985)

-Raúl Omar Fernández Valverde ([ɾaˈul feɾˈnandeθ βalˈβeɾðe]; born 6 October 1985 in Lima, Peru) is a professional Peruvian footballer who currently plays as a goalkeeper for Atlético Grau in the Peruvian first division league.
+Raúl Omar Fernández Valverde ([ɾaˈul feɾˈnandeθ βalˈβeɾðe]; born 6 October 1985) is a Peruvian former professional footballer who played as a goalkeeper.
+He works as a goalkeeper coach for at Columbia Premier SC in the United States.

 Club career

-Universitario de Deportes
+Universitario

-Fernández got his start in the youth system of Universitario de Deportes.
+Fernández was born in Lima, Peru.
+He got his start in the youth system of Universitario de Deportes.
 He made his professional debut with the club in a 1–1 draw with Unión Huaral on 31 July 2005.

 He spent half of the 2006 season playing for Sport Áncash but returned to Universitario the following season.

 After Juan Flores left Universitario to sign with Cienciano for the 2007 season, José Carvallo took over as the team's starting goalkeeper over Fernández.
 On 22 September 2007, the coach, Julio Gómez, decided to give Fernández his first start of the season against Total Clean.
 Universitario won the match 0–1 and Fernández became the starting goalkeeper for the team after that game.

 In 2008, Fernández helped his team win the Torneo Apertura 2008, with Ricardo Gareca as his coach.
 His strong performances earned him the nickname 'Superman' and he was chosen as the Goalkeeper of the Year for the 2008 season.

 In 2009, Universitario won the 2009 Torneo Descentralizado after defeating their local rival, Alianza Lima, in a playoff series to conclude a season where Fernández was considered a key factor for the team's success.
 His performances throughout the year, especially in the first playoff game against Alianza Lima got the attention of international scouts who would later contact him from various clubs in Europe.
 He was named the Goalkeeper of the Year and Player of the Year for the 2009 Peruvian domestic league.

-OGC Nice
+Nice

 Fernández signed with French club OGC Nice in December 2010.
 However, Universitario de Deportes opted to take him on loan for the first six months of his deal.
 He made his debut for Nice in the third round of the 2011–12 Coupe de la Ligue, in a 1–2 victory against Toulouse.
 He was Nice's match hero against Dijon when he stopped a penalty during shoot-outs to help his team advance to the semifinals of the same tournament.
 He had limited appearances during his time with the club, who had David Ospina as their starting goalkeeper.